sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and login.

-cd into register, the main app.
-It is important to add the following required files into that dir, so Heroku can find the wsgi.py file (I ended up with dir/dir/wsgi.py, you really want dir/wsgi.py or in our case register/wsgi.py)

-	(venv) $ cd register

-Nice: Heroku is very up2date!
+Make sure you are in register/ where `manage.py` lives.
+This is important because I had issues where I had Heroku look for `wsgi.py` under register/register and it would not work.

+Add the following required files:

 	(venv) $ echo "python-3.6.2" > runtime.txt

+Nice, Heroku uses Python 3.6!

+	(venv) $ echo  "release: python manage.py migrate" > Procfile
+	(venv) $ echo "web: gunicorn register.wsgi:application --log-file -" >> Procfile

-The first line is not required but adds migrate as extra step during deployment, useful:
+The first line is not required but adds migrate as extra step during deployment, useful.

-	(venv) $ cat Procfile
-	release: python manage.py migrate
-	web: gunicorn register.wsgi:application --log-file -

-Let Heroku know what dependencies we need:
+And finally let Heroku know what dependencies we need:

 	(venv) $ pip freeze > requirements.txt